ttak-nikita/ImageCaptions/README.md

-   #
-   Generating image captions with the BLIP model
+   #  Generating image captions with the BLIP model

-   # Using gradio
+   Using gradio for web-interface